 More than great food, it's a way of life.

-Joining My Little Farm as a Founding Member is more than access to great food, it’s stepping into a way of life that nourishes you, your family, and the earth.
-Here’s what you’ll experience:
+Joining My Little Farm as a Founding Member is your stepping stone into a way of life that nourishes you, your family, and the earth — without needing to run a farm yourself.

 Where our vision becomes reality.